Churches

 020 7406 1000 - elerijones@cartercamerons.com

-Prod qualified as a Chartered Legal Executive in 1999 and is a Senior Associate in our property team and Carter Lemon Camerons’ foremost residential conveyancer.
-He joined the firm in 2008, bringing with him a substantial client base from the North London area – where he previously worked for over 15 years.
+Prod qualified as a Chartered Legal Executive in 1999.
+He joined the firm in 2008, bringing with him a substantial client base from the North London area, where he had previously worked for over 15 years.

-Prod is also retained as legal counsel to a number of Christian charity organisations advising them and their associated churches on charity law and the duties and responsibilities of charitable trustees.
-His church work includes all types of property transactions from buying and selling manses and granting commercial leases and licenses of church space to handling complicated redevelopments of church land and properties.
+Prod is retained as legal counsel to a number of Christian charity organisations advising them and their associated churches on charity law and the duties and responsibilities of charitable trustees.
+His church work includes handling all types of property transactions on behalf of churches located in and around the Greater London area, including the purchase and sale of chapels and manses, granting and taking leases and licenses and dealing with re-developments of church land and properties.

-• Advising church trustees on a multi-million pound church relocation and redevelopment project to create a new church and school with several high value flats, including the negotiation of multi-party development documentation and advice on charity law procedure.
+• Representing church trustees on a multi-million pound church relocation and redevelopment project to create a new place of worship and Christian faith school;

-• Representing over 30 leaseholders on a proposed collective enfranchisement of a freehold residential block in Queensway;
+• Representing 30 leaseholders on a collective enfranchisement of a freehold residential block;

-• Successfully organising a collective approach by a number of leaseholders in the same block for lease extensions to their respective flats under the 1993 Act;
+• Acting for a number of leaseholders in the same block on individual lease extensions to their respective flats under the 1993 Act;

-• Successfully completing a high-value purchase transaction within 10 days of receipt of papers;
+• Completing a high-value purchase transaction within 10 days of receipt of papers;

 • Successfully bringing a claim to preserve and uphold a right of way thought to have extinguished many years earlier;

-Prod was born in North London to Greek Cypriot parents and enjoys close links to the local and overseas Greek and Greek Cypriot community.
-He speaks the Greek language reasonably well.
+Prod enjoys close links to the local and overseas Greek and Greek Cypriot community and speaks the Greek language reasonably well.

-Outside the office, Prod is a devoted husband and father to two young boys.
-He is a member of the governing committee of his local Greek Language School, with responsibility for over 200 pupils aged between 4 and 17 years.
+Outside the office, Prod is a devoted husband and father of two, with particular specialism in home learning; chauffeuring; toy repair; football cheerleading; and sibling dispute resolution.
+He is a member of the governing committee of his local Greek language school, with responsibility for over 200 pupils aged between 4 and 17 years.
 He is also active in his local Orthodox Christian Church.

 020 7406 1000 - ProdShakallis@cartercamerons.com